Choreographer, Artistic Director and Producer.

 Winner of 3rd Prize at the Berner Tanzprize with the 1st section of Last Man Standing, 2014

 After graduating in 2009 from LCDS James was commissioned to re-work his second year student choreography Drift for Scottish Dance Theatre for touring throughout 2010-2014.
-In 2013 the work went on to be staged on Ballett Hagen, Germany, as well as being re staged on students of The London Contemporary Dance School for performance at The Beijing Academy's 60th Celebreation Gala 2014.
+In 2013 the work went on to be staged on Ballett Hagen, Germany, as well as being re-staged on students at The London Contemporary Dance School for performance at The Beijing Academy's 60th Celebreation Gala 2014.

 In 2010 James created his first professional work The Shortest Day.
-Following this the work was performed both nationally and internationally.
+Following this the work was toured both nationally and internationally.
 In 2010 The Shortest Day won the Sadler's Wells “Global Dance Contest”.
 The Shortest Day was performed twice at Sadler's Wells as part of “Sadler's Sampled” in January 2011.
-In 2011 The Shortest Day won the “Audience award for best choreography” at the 16 Masdanza choreography competition in the Canary Islands.
-The work was also selected to be toured throughout the Canaries as part of the Masdanza extension performances.
+In 2011 The Shortest Day won the “Audience award for best choreography” at the 16 Masdanza choreography competition, as well as winning 3rd prize at the Hannover International choreography competition ( 2012).

 James has created works for Scottish Dance Theatre ( 2010), EDge (2012), Tanz Compagnie der Oper Graz (2012, and 2013), Verve ( 2013), Ballet Hagen ( 2013), and Stadttheater Geissen ( 2015 and 2016).